All Products

 Prerequisites

-• Schema synchronization or migration is selected as the type of the synchronization or migration.
+• Schema Migration or Schema Synchronization is selected as the migration or synchronization type.
 That is, in the Configure Objects and Advanced Settings step of the Create Task wizard, Schema Synchronization is selected for the Synchronization Types parameter, or Schema Migration is selected for the Migration Types parameter.

 Supported databases